-The state of Oregon in the United States has mountains, deserts, and areas of thick forest.
+The state of Oregon in the United States has an incredible variety of different biomes, from mountains to deserts to areas of thick forest.
 This is part of the reason why the state is home to such a varied collection of wildlife.
 Along with the 139 species of mammals in the state, there are four species of mammals native to Oregon and not found anywhere else.
-These four include Baird’s shrew, Pacific shrew, camas pocket gopher, and the red tree vole.
+These four include Baird’s shrew, the Pacific shrew, Cama’s pocket gopher, and the red tree vole.

 The Official Animal of Oregon

 In 1969, the American beaver (Castor canadensis) became the official animal of the state of Oregon.
 Of course, the beaver is a common sight in the state.
 But these mammals also serve a specific purpose in helping the environment.
 Their habitat includes rivers, streams, and lakes where they build intricate dams.
 These dams slow down water flow which creates floodplains and ponds.
 These new floodplains and ponds serve as habitats for other animals.
 Also, beaver dams cut down on excessive soil erosion that can harm the environment.